Bella Vista trial: Director Danny Cancian accused of lying in court

 The company, Cancian, plus The Engineer Ltd, its director Bruce Cameron, and bricklayer Darrel Joseph are defending a raft of charges related to the saga.

-Several versions of the company's name was heard before Marchant questioned what the exact name was.
+Several versions of the company's name were heard before Marchant questioned what the exact name was.

 "Are you making it up as you go Mr Cancian?
 It was your company, what's its name?"